Multiplicative structures of the immaculate basis of non-commutative symmetric functions: The non-commutative symmetric functions

-In \cite{BBSSZ}, we defined a new basis, called the immaculate basis, which we denoted $\fS_\alpha$.
-The immaculate basis can be defined in terms of the complete basis; its expansion in the complete basis is an analogue of the Jacobi-Trudi formula:
+In \cite{BBSSZ}, we defined a new basis of $\Nsym$, called the \emph{immaculate basis}.
+It is readily defined in terms of the complete basis via an analogue of the classical Jacobi-Trudi formula (see Section \ref{ssec:schurfunctions}).
+For any sequence $\alpha = \op\alpha_1, \alpha_2, \dots, \alpha_m\cl \in \ZZ^m$ with $m \geq 0$, define